-Coordinated by Forth, a digital learning platform will be developed that will provide interactive educational modules that will cover the main areas identified that families of PWID need training, awareness raising and/or attitude change.
-The modules will cover issues posing main challenges in the lives of families with PWID, with special focus on younger children.
+Coordinated by Forth, a digital learning platform was developed that provides interactive educational modules that cover the main areas identified that families of PWID need training, awareness raising and/or attitude change.
+The modules cover issues posing main challenges in the lives of families with PWID, with special focus on younger children.

-The topics, focusing on this new target group of parents with smaller children are to be around the following agenda:
+The topics, focusing on this new target group of parents with smaller children are around the following agenda:

 - Road to getting a diagnosis – Collaboration with professionals and development at home – Inclusive and specialised education choices